A unified approach to solving some inverse problems for evolution equations by using observability inequalities: Observability inequalities

 with a constant $C$ of the same form as in \eqref{O2}.

-Let $\Gamma$, a non empty open subset of $\partial M$, and $\tau >0$ so that $(\Gamma ,\tau)$ geometrically control $M$.
-This means that if every generalized geodesic traveling at speed one in $M$ meets $\Gamma$ in a non-diffractive point at a time $t\in (0,\tau )$.
-We refer to \cite{Le} for a precise definition of this assumption.
+Let $\Gamma$ be a non empty open subset of $\partial M$ and $\tau >0$ so that $(\Gamma ,\tau)$ geometrically control $M$.
+This means that every generalized geodesic traveling at speed one in $M$ meets $\Gamma$ in a non-diffractive point at a time $t\in (0,\tau )$ (we refer to \cite{Le} for more details).